tchu520/EngineerEval/README.md

 A **.NET 9.0** framework for evaluating AI engineering assistants using the **Link & Correct** methodology — a precision/recall approach that measures both the *completeness* and the *accuracy* of an AI-generated engineering answer against a reference solution.

 ---
+# Motivation

+As AI systems take on real engineering work, the ability to evaluate them rigorously becomes critical.
+This framework was built to do exactly that: measure whether an AI truly understands an engineering problem or is simply pattern matching its way to an answer.
+The Link and Correct methodology powering it is something I developed from the ground up, informed by hands-on research into AI evaluation systems.
+It was first put to work in a production healthcare AI environment, and this repo represents its adaptation into engineering domains.

+---

 ## Background